 James E. O’Neil Sr. was an outstanding Chesterfield citizen who is still held in high regards.
 His life reads like a book of public service to Chesterfield and New Hampshire.
 He was born in New York City and attended Eaglebrook School (Deerfield, MA), Deerfield Academy, and the University of New Hampshire.
 He and his wife Dorothy (Perkins) moved to Chesterfield in 1947 and raised their four children here, James E. Jr., Judith, Kathleen and William W., who was killed in Vietnam on Jan.
 21, 1970.
+(William's service is posted under Fallen Heroes.)

 The list of his local public service is impressive: Town Moderator for 22 years, Member of the Chesterfield School Board, Chairman of the Chesterfield Conservation Commission, Chesterfield Children’s Aid and Treasurer of the Chesterfield Salvation Army Unit.